 RAW (I’m shooting only raw, if you want JPEG, I recommend setting the camera to RAW & JPG large so you’ll have RAW images for later use)

 ND filter This filter will cut your exposure by -3 stops.
 Use it if the image is still overexposed with minimum strobe power or if you want a black background.
 It’s very useful when shooting super-macro with a close-up lens like the INON UCL 165, INON UCL 100,SubSee+5, SubSee+10, or Nauticam SMC.

 When shooting super-macro with a close-up lens you have to use the zoom to get the best possible result.
-If you want the maximum magnification, zoom in all the way, then get very close.
+If you want the maximum magnification, zoom in all the way (make sure to switch the Digital Zoom OFF), then get very close.
 The distance depends a bit on the lens, but typically I would say between 3-6cm / 1-2inches away from the subject (the subject should get in focus automatically when the continuous AF is set to on), half press the shutter until you get the green or blue square and shoot.